List of M*A*S*H characters: Margaret "Hot Lips" Houlihan

-In later years, she becomes a more relaxed and less criticizing member of the unit, tempering her authority with humanity.
+Early on in the TV series, she was a stern "by-the-book" head nurse who nonetheless sometimes went against regulations for personal gain.
+In later years, she became a more relaxed and less criticizing member of the unit, tempering her authority with humanity.
 Key episodes in this development include the season 5 episode "The Nurses", in which she plays the role of a stern disciplinarian but breaks down in front of her nurses, revealing how hurt she is by their disdain for her; and "Comrades In Arms" (season 6), in which Hawkeye and Margaret make peace as they endure an artillery barrage together while lost in the wilderness, though they had also shown more mutual respect for one another before, when they have to go to a front-line aid station in "Aid Station" (season 3).
 She confesses to Klinger that she envies him for having a hometown – as an army brat she has moved around so much she could never make any friends.
 Drinking problems appear to run in her family.
 She once told Frank that half of her salary went to support her mother; half of that money went towards drying her out, the other half for bail money (her mother was a kleptomaniac).
 In one early episode, Houlihan herself was a hard drinker who drank a quart of brandy a day.
 Although the series presumes that she is an only child, in the same episode she tells Frank about her younger sister (a captain) who was engaged to be married.
 Although she projects a tough persona she is an emotionally lonely person who has had only four close friends in her adult life (one in college and three in nursing school).
 In one early episode ["Hot Lips and Empty Arms"] she is very angry at herself when she finds her college roommate has a dream marriage with a rich doctor, children, a great house, a swimming pool, and a washing machine – all of which could have been hers.

 Her long-standing affair with Frank ends after she finally realizes that Burns has no intention of divorcing his wife to marry her; she does have an engagement and subsequent marriage to Lieutenant Colonel Donald Penobscott.
 The marriage does not last long; she later finds out a visiting nurse had had an affair with him.
-Though he promises to work things out with her, he has himself permanently transferred to San Francisco.
+Though he promises to work things out with her, he has himself permanently transferred from Tokyo to San Francisco.
 She divorces him, regaining her self-confidence.
 In the wake of her split with Burns, she becomes more comfortable with at least some of the unit's more unorthodox ways and as time progresses, becomes a willing participant in some of the hijinks.
 Despite their long-running mutual antagonism, Hawkeye and Margaret came to develop respect and affection for each other, reflected in a long passionate farewell kiss in the final episode.
 She returns to the US to take a position in an Army hospital.